 It includes OGD (Oesophagogastroduodenoscopy) and Colonoscopy.
 It is a direct, real-time visualisation of the inner lining of the gastrointestinal tract via a fibreoptic scope roughly the thickness of a finger.
 An OGD visualizes the oesophagus, stomach and up to the second part of the duodenum, including the ampulla of Vater.
 A colonoscopy typically visualizes the anus, rectum, sigmoid colon, and the rest of the colon up to the caecum and ileocaecal valve.

 It is usually a day procedure done at the Endoscopy Centre.
 The patient needs to register about 30 minutes before the procedure start time.
-Post-procedure, the patient will be reviewed in the clinic.
+Post-procedure, the patient will be reviewed in the surgery clinic.

 For OGD, fasting for 6 hours is required.
 For colonoscopy, bowel preparation is required.
 The fastest possible is in 4 hours’ time.
 However, it is more comfortable if the bowel preparation is done the day before.